neonlabsorg/neon-tutorials/subsquid/README.md

 npm install
 ```

+> [!NOTE]
-**NOTE** Before starting, make a copy of .env.local.example file and rename it to .env
+> Before starting, make a copy of .env.local.example file and rename it to .env
 <br><br><br>

 ### Steps to run the squid to get data for WNEON contract